alpas/alpasdev/src/main/resources/docs/deploying-to-heroku.md

 <div class="sublist">

-* Any of the `DB` configs - we will add these once we have provisioned a Heroku database.
+* Any of the `DB` configs - these can be added once you have provisioned a database on Heroku.
-* `APP_PORT` - this should not be added as we're dynamically deriving this from our `PortConfig.kt` file.
+* `APP_PORT` - this should not be added as you are now dynamically deriving this from our `PortConfig.kt` file.
 * `APP_LEVEL = prod` this will put your app into production mode.

 </div>